Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế24/06/2023

-The Organization of American States (OAS) has passed a resolution calling on member states to immediately send aid to Haiti to help the country get out of this difficult period.
+The Organization of American States (OAS) has adopted a resolution calling on member states to immediately send aid to Haiti to help the country get out of this difficult period.

 Sau nhiều nỗ lực, các quốc gia châu Mỹ nhất trí lập tức viện trợ cho Haiti

-People cross flooded Highway 2 in L'Acul, west of Port-au-Prince, Haiti, June 3.
+People cross flooded Highway 2 in L'Acul, west of Port-au-Prince, Haiti, on June 3.
 (Source: AFP)

 The aid packages will go toward strengthening the police force, addressing the country's social crisis and holding free elections as soon as conditions allow.

-The text presented by the Haitian government on June 23 was adopted at the 53rd OAS General Assembly in Washington in the presence of foreign ministers from many countries in the region, including US Secretary of State Antony Blinken.
+The text presented by the Haitian government on June 23 was adopted at the 53rd OAS General Assembly meeting in Washington in the presence of heads of foreign affairs of many countries in the region, including US Secretary of State Antony Blinken.

-The Haitian government formally requested an international mission to help the Haitian National Police fight gangs in October 2022.
-The proposal was supported by UN Secretary-General António Guterres, who suggested the creation of a “rapid action force” composed of troops from one or more countries and not operating under the UN flag.
+The Haitian government formally requested an international mission in October 2022 to help the Haitian National Police fight gangs.
+The proposal was supported by UN Secretary-General António Guterres, who suggested the creation of a “rapid action force” made up of troops from one or more countries and not operating under the UN flag.

 The United States and Canada have pushed for talks on the issue.